Burgestrand/Hallon/README.markdown

 We rubyists have this awesome [spotify gem][] allowing us to use [libspotify][] from within Ruby, but it has a significant drawback: the `libspotify` API is very hard to use.
 Now, we can’t have that, so what do we do?
 We make Hallon!

-Hallon is Swedish for “Raspberry”, and has been written to satisfy my needs for API simplicity.
-It provides you with a wrapper around the spotify gem, making the experience of using `libspotify` from Ruby much more enjoyable.
+Hallon is Swedish for “[Raspberry][]”, and has been written to satisfy my needs for API simplicity.
+Hallon is written on top of [Spotify for Ruby][], but with the goal of making the experience of using `libspotify` from Ruby much more enjoyable.

 Hallon would not have been possible if not for these people:

 - Per Reimers, cracking synchronization bugs with me in the deep night (4 AM) and correcting me when I didn’t know better
-- [Spotify][], providing a service worth attention (and my money!)
+- Spotify, providing a service worth attention (and my money!)
-- [Linus Oleander][], spawning the need for Hallon by having me in the [radiofy.se](http://radiofy.se) project
+- Linus Oleander, originally inspiring me to write Hallon (for the radiofy.se project)

 Also, these people are worthy of mention simply for their contribution:

-- [Jesper Särnesjö][], unknowingly providing me a starting point with [Greenstripes][]
+- Jesper Särnesjö, unknowingly providing me a starting point with [Greenstripes][]
 - Emil “@mrevilme” Palm, for his patience in helping me debug Hallon deadlock issues

 Code samples can be found under `examples/` directory.